edmundobiglia/exctotmx-frontend/README.md

 ## How it works

-The TMX file is an XML file that follows a common structure, so this app basically allows you upload a bilingual .xlsx file (containing source text in column A and corresponding translations in column B).
-It then reads the .xlsx, generates an array of `[source, translation]` tuples, then maps it into the proper XML translation units.
-The app then combines all translations units into one single big string, which is used to generate the TMX file on the frontend.
+The TMX file is an XML file that follows a common structure, so this app basically allows you upload a bilingual .xlsx file (source text in column A and translations in column B).
+The file is read and processed in the backend to generate the proper XML data, which is in turn sent to the frontend for download.

-The frontend also does some validation, **showing an error** if:
+The frontend does some validation, **showing an error** if:

 - File is not a .xlsx file (checks the extension as well as the MIME type of the updloaded file)
 - A source and target language is not selected